 In 2009 Thailand became the target of International abuse after it was discovered that a covert order was given, by the Government, to the Navy to push-back the Rohingya boats, along with all its occupants, many of whom were young children, out to sea in order to prevent them landing on Thai soil, resulting in the Thai Government having to go to the trouble and expense of processing and deporting them right back in the hands of their oppressors, the Burmese Government.

 It was discovered that the Thai Navy often disable the engines and other navigational aids on the boats which left the Rohingya to float adrift, resulting in death by starvation and by the lack of drinking water.

 Understandably the international community was appalled and the Thai Government changed its policy of a Push-Back to one of Helping-On.
-The policy included providing the Rohingya with food water and point the way to Malaysai.
+The policy included providing the Rohingya with food water and point the way to Malaysia.

 It was only a few weeks ago that a group of Rohingya refugees came ashore in Thailand after experiencing problems with their boat.
-The refugees totaled 73 people, mostly women and very young children, all under the age of ten.
+The refugees totalled 73 people, mostly women and very young children, all under the age of ten.